hackclub/hackclub/workshops/shared_clipboard/README.md

 Because the `--debug` option can be used with any other option, the max number of arguments we should get is 2.
 If we get more than 2, we'll print out an error and exit.

 A quirk of Go is that `os.Args` has the path to the binary as the first element.
 This means that the first actual argument has the index 1 and not 0.
 When we do `len(os.Args)`, we're actually counting 1 extra.
-This means that `len(os.Args) > 3` will be true if there's more than 2 arguments.
+This means that `len(os.Args) > 3` will be true if there are more than 2 arguments.

 This part just makes a new error that has the message "too many arguments" (lol as if that wasn't obvious):
 ```go